hipe/tmx/game-server-doc/README.md

    - what would be *really* cool is if the plugins (modules/adapters) could each be written in their own language (developer's choice)

+## contributing - running tests

+run one test file

+    python3 game_server_test/test_10_basics.py

+run the whole test suite

+    python3 -m unittest discover game_server_test

+## contributing - writing tests

+when lots of things break all at once (for example, during a massive re-architecting), it's useful to be able to narrow the search space quickly, to determine at what layer of abstraction you should focus on first to narrow down what is causing the ostensible problem.

+it burns up time trying to figure out why a very detailed, high-level test is broken if it's something fundamental and lowlevel that's the issue. this is why the author feels strongly about "regression order".

+(#todo this is documented in [tmx] yikes)